 Parents’ opinions are welcomed at The Oaks and termly ‘Parent Forum’ meetings give opportunities for opinions to be shared in an informal setting.

 The importance of rules and laws, whether they be those that govern our school or our country, are referred to and reinforced often, such as in assemblies and when reflecting on behaviour choices.
 At the start of the school year, each class discusses the school rules and class routines, principles that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.

-•during Religious Education, when rules for particular faiths are thought about
+during Religious Education lessons and assemblies, when rules for particular faiths are thought about and discussed

-•during other school subjects, where there is respect and appreciation for different rules – in a sports lessons and philosophy, for example
+during other school subjects, where there is respect and appreciation for different rules – in sports

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment, we provide boundaries for our pupils to make choices safely; for example: